 Next, navigate to the Courses page which can be reached from the Courseware dropdown in the top navigation bar.

-You can also see a content library that has many preexisting courses that you can import.
+You can also browse courses from the content library that has many preexisting courses that you can import.
 These cover many common topics, like compliance or cybersecurity.

 Lastly, you will see the blue Create a Course button.
 It has a dropdown where you can create a collection or import a course, but for now, just click the main button to start creating a course.

 Upon clicking the button to create a new course, you will be taken to the New Course page.
-The first thing you can do here is type in a course description, for example, Coffee Roasting.
+The first thing you can do here is type in a course title and description.

 Next, there is a toggle for whether the course is a draft or not.
 By default, it is set to draft.
 Later, when you are ready to publish, switch this toggle so that it reads This course is published.